nih-cfde/use-case-library-build/library/USERSTORY-79.md

 output: A notebook configuration JSON file which will be used by the BioJupies API to generate the notebook containing an analysis of the GTEx samples
 task: Generate subject lists and variables for subsequent analyses
 tags:
+- GTEx
-- phenotypic variations
+- anatomical aberrations
 - biojupies api
 - imaging
-- anatomical aberrations
 - json
 - notebook configuration
-- gtex
+- phenotypic variations
 ---